PyBites-Open-Source/karmabot/README.md

 For testing you need to install [nox](https://nox.thea.codes/en/stable/) separately from the project venv created by poetry.
 For testing just use the `nox` command within the project folder.
 You can run all the nox sessions separately if need, e.g.,

 - only linting `nox -rs lint`
-- only testing `nox -rs test`
+- only testing `nox -rs tests`

 For different sessions see the `nox.py` file.
+You can run `nox --list` to see a list of all available sessions.

 Please make sure all tests and checks pass before opening pull requests!

 ### [pre-commit](https://pre-commit.com/)